 This is an easygoing spot with fine white sand, turquoise seas, and a sandy seabed, with snorkeling possibilities, too.
 The good news is that it never gets too crowded.

 PRACTICAL INFORMATION: There’s a small kiosk on the beach where you can grab a refreshment or two, as well as a toilet.
 Other than that, you’ll have to bring your own sunshades and sun protection.

 How to get to Cala Lunga

-You can easily get to Cala Lunga from the town of La Maddalena by driving along the Panoramic Road which goes through the centre of the island.
-From there, follow signs to Cala Lunga, passing through Piras village on the way.
+Drive along the Panoramic Road which goes through the center of the island and follow signs to Cala Lunga, passing through Piras village on the way.
 There’s parking, but space for only six or so cars.

 Capocchia du Purpu (Testa di Polpo) Beach

 Both names translate to “Octopus Head Beach,” and once you’re there, it’s easy to see why.
 There’s one particular formation here that really does look like the head of a giant octopus!

 Located on the island of Giardinelli, connected to Maddalena via a bridge, this beach has fine sand, shallow waters, and brilliantly blue seas.
 This sheltered bay is virtually a lagoon.
 The view of the surrounding landscape feels like another time and place – go at sunset for extra beauty.

 PRACTICAL INFORMATION: Due to its somewhat remote location, you should arrive at Capocchia du Purpu beach prepared with sun protection, appropriate footwear, and food and drinks.